 - Took a Level in Badass: Trigon, from Doomsday's level of power to Galactus' level of power.

-- We Are Experiencing Technical Difficulties: The inevitable result when the Red Shirt Reporters thought that filming the speech of Trigon would be an exclusive coverage.
+- We Are Experiencing Technical Difficulties: The inevitable result when the reporters thought that filming the speech of Trigon would be an exclusive coverage.